 This idea can be taken further by using a glass link to join the two, which visually separates them, leaving the original part of the house uncorrupted by the extension.

-The new space created can be subdivided by changing the floor, wall and ceiling material to define the different uses within it.
+The new space created can be subdivided by changing the type of flooring, or the wall and ceiling materials, to define the different uses within it.
 Another way of defining the zones is to change the levels of the floors and ceilings, or even remove sections of the ceiling to create double-height spaces, perhaps with a gallery to link to the first floor.

 A refreshing alternative to the traditional row of standard windows lined up together on an elevation is to use large expanses of glass to break up the massing of the extension, as well as flood the interior with natural light.
 Just as effective is the incorporation of glass ceilings, rooflights or lanterns that maximise brightness and offer views up to the sky.

-You can also control how natural illumination seeps into your interiors by using transparent and translucent internal walls.
+You can also control how natural illumination seeps into your interiors by using glass partitions or internal walls.
 Glass blocks, slatted screens or blinds will filter the light and add depth to the spaces they separate.

 Just as important is artificial lighting, which has come a long way from the 20th-century arrangement of a lightbulb hanging from the centre of the ceiling.
 LEDs, strip lights, spotlights, mini-spots, coloured bulbs and programmable designs allow even a very simple space to be transformed in the evening.
-Today, achieving a sophisticated lighting scheme that can adapt to your mood or to the changing use of a room need not be too expensive.
+Consider a smart lighting system, which will be able to achieve a sophisticated lighting scheme that can adapt to your mood or to the changing use of a room.

 Smooth surfaces, with minimal details and clean, sharp junctions between the walls, floor and ceiling, are commonly seen in modern buildings such as hotels, offices and upmarket fashion stores but there is no reason why they shouldn’t also be used in a house.